Damian Kulash

 Damian Joseph Kulash Jr. (born October 7, 1975) is an American musician.
-He is the lead singer and guitarist of the American rock band OK Go.
+He is the lead singer, guitarist, primary lyricist, and founder of the rock band OK Go.

 Early life and education

-Kulash was born in Washington D.C. on October 7, 1975.
+Kulash was born in Washington D.C. on October 7, 1975 to Damian Joseph Kulash (originally "Kulas"), Sr. (born March 18, 1944), who worked for Jack Faucett Associates, Inc., a management consulting company, and Eno Center for Transportation.
 He was raised in the D.C. area.

 Kulash attended Beauvoir School and graduated from St. Albans School in 1994.
-He trained as a youth at the Interlochen Arts Camp.
-The family name was originally "Kulas" when Kulash's great-grandparents lived in Poland.
-In a podcast, Kulash states that one of his grandfathers invented the modern-day fish stick, and the other found a species of beetle.
+Kulash attended the Interlochen Arts Camp.

-While in college at Brown, Kulash played in at least three bands: A La Playa, Calixto Chinchile, and Square.
+Kulash attended Brown University.
+There, he played in the bands: A La Playa, Calixto Chinchile, and Square.
 He released three CDs in his senior year: an album of experimental Elvis covers (for his senior project), an eponymously titled five-song EP from his electronic pop band Square, and Appendices, a collection of more than a dozen miscellaneous recordings from his time in college, including solo songs, collaborations with friends, class projects, studio experiments, and recordings from previous bands.
 Included on the Appendices record are the original recordings of "Bye Bye Baby", which was later re-recorded for OK Go's debut record, and four songs from a never-finished EP for his punk band A La Playa.
 In May 1998, Kulash won Brown University's Weston Prize in music composition.
 Kulash graduated from Brown University in 1998, with a concentration in Art-Semiotics.

 Career

 As a result of courses he took in electronic music, Kulash became interested in more highly produced, carefully crafted music.
 After graduation from Brown, Kulash moved to Chicago, and in 1998 formed OK Go.
 After playing in Chicago and appearances on NPR's This American Life, OK Go signed to Capitol Records.
-They have released five albums: OK Go, Oh No, Of the Blue Colour of the Sky, Hungry Ghosts and most recently And the Adjacent Possible.
+They have released five albums: OK Go, Oh No, Of the Blue Colour of the Sky, Hungry Ghosts and most recently And the Adjacent Possible in April 2025.